psychemedia/island-storynotes/elder-puckaster.md

 John Kann,
 You tall man."

 John Kann nodded assent, and squatted himself upon the turf without more ado.
-Puck immediately climbed up on his knee, and then reaching up as high as he could, he caught hold of the lowestbutton of John's waistcoat, and then scrambled up a little higher.
+Puck immediately climbed up on his knee, and then reaching up as high as he could, he caught hold of the lowest button of John's waistcoat, and then scrambled up a little higher.
 At length he got one of his feet firmly planted upon the edge of his waistcoat-pocket, and resting the other upon one of his buttons, he said,

 " Stoop, Mr. Kann,
 You tall man."